devrimgunduz/pg_checksums/README.md

 Other changes include the possibility to toggle progress reporting via the `SIGUSR1` signal, more fine-grained progress reporting and I/O rate limiting.

-PostgreSQL versions since 9.3 are supported, the November 8th 2018 PostgreSQL point release is required.
+PostgreSQL versions since 13 are supported.